kiangol/server_client/README.md

 # server_client

-An implementation of flow- and loss control for UDP in C, as part of home exam in IN2140 - OS and datacommunication.
+An implementation of flow- and loss control for UDP in C, as part of home exam in the course **IN2140 - OS and datacommunication.**

 ## Setup and run
 Developed anad tested on macOS Catalina 10.5